diazona/SOLO/README.md

 SOLO is written and maintained by me, David Zaslavsky.
 I no longer work in academia, so the code is not actively being developed, but I'm happy to answer questions about the program to the best of my ability.
-You can email me with questions about SOLO at david.zaslavsky@mailaps.org.
+You can email me with questions about SOLO at diazona@ellipsix.net or the email address listed in my GitHub profile, if different.

 Installation
 ==================================================